Skip to main content

 Direct mail

-Direct mail puts your brand’s marketing materials, like handwritten notes, brochures, and postcards, directly in people’s hands through postal mail.
+Direct mail puts your brand’s marketing materials, like handwritten notes and brochures.
 Although this marketing method might seem outdated, it’s still a very powerful way to connect with customers.

 Sending out direct mail to potential leads is both costly and time-consuming.
 So, you need to know that it’s worth it.
 To figure that out, incorporate specific tracking URLs, QR codes, and phone numbers to measure the response rate.
 You can also measure the conversion rate by creating coupon codes for each campaign.